Christmas in Gotham: Trending Holiday Retail Categories

 Perhaps the most notable and futuristic tech investment is the rise of home fitness mirrors. athletic companies like Lululemon are doubling down on smart mirrors.
 Although Lululemon made a significant investment in smart fitness startup, Mirror, for $500 million in 2020, it’s not the only fitness company making a big investment in innovative tech.
 The global smart sports equipment market is anticipated to reach $5.44 Billion in 2030, with a revenue CAGR of 9.2% between 2020 and 2030.
 We’re living in an era of plagues… many fitness retailers will soon add creative livestream options to their offerings.

 From plague doctors to giant flower adornments, holiday season shopping has never looked stranger.
 Stocking the right products to help consumers embrace their inner darkness can help keep your business in the black this retail 2022 holiday season.
 Know what else can help your retail profits skyrocket?
-A retail PLM that lets your team share data internally, and with external partners.
+A Unified Product Collaboration Platform that lets your team share data internally, and with external partners.

 You don’t want your data to be siloed.
 Your company’s CRM, PIM and PLM solutions shouldn’t operate in a vacuum, either.
 Surefront is a Unified Product Collaboration Platform to power growth and ROI.
 Our patented PIM, CRM, and PLM solutions streamline the omni channel sales, merchandising and product development processes.
 By combining these essential functionalities, Surefront creates a single source of truth throughout your product lifecycle, sales and listing processes.